JamesVentures/james/README.md

 ```
     struct Member {
         address delegateKey; // the key responsible for submitting proposals and voting - defaults to member address unless updated
-        uint256 shares; // the # of shares assigned to this member
+        uint256 bonds; // the # of bonds assigned to this member
         bool exists; // always true once a member has been created
         uint256 highestIndexYesVote; // highest proposal index # on which the member voted YES
     }